-Project Number: OP10-05 (01-O-01)
+Project Number: OP11-05 (01-O-01)

-Project Description: The Honolulu Police Department will use funds to pay for 1,500 overtime hours for off-duty officers to enforce the occupant protection violations.
-180 overtime hours will used for off-duty officers to conduct child restraint inspections.
-Grant funds will also be used towards the recertification of 10 child seat technicians; and the printing and purchasing of occupant protection educational materials and promotional specialty items to distribute at meetings, traffic safety fairs and child inspection sites.
-HPD will send two officers to the 2010 Lifesavers conference and one officer to the NHTSA Region 9 Partners Meeting.
+Project Description: The Honolulu Police Department will use funds to pay for 2,604 overtime hours for off-duty officers to enforce the occupant protection violations.
+Approximately 240 overtime hours will be used for off-duty officers to conduct child restraint inspections.
+Approximately 865 overtime hours will be used to conduct a minimum of 48 nighttime seat belt operations.
+Grant funds will also be used towards the recertification of HPD child seat technicians; purchase child safety seats and the printing and purchasing of occupant protection educational materials and promotional specialty items to distribute at meetings, traffic safety fairs and child inspection sites.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.